mwalte10/leapfrog/tests/testdata/spectrum/README.md

 * Fertility rate ratios for women with HIV set to one
 * Set adult ART coverage to zero for all years

+PURPOSE: ensure that HIV transmission dynanmics for adults align between Spectrum and Leapfrog